quadrupleslap/prognosticant/docs/software-architecture.md

 - \+ The framework is so small that we know exactly what's happening.
 - \+ We can add any features we want.
 -  − Sometimes involves reinventing the wheel.
--  − It won't have any experts working on it, so it won't be as optimized.
+-  − It won't be as optimized or well-reviewed as the alternatives.
--  − No community.

 #### Alternatives